S-ROLL/notebook.language/docs/speaking/part1/idea1.md

 - Feelings $\rightarrow$ best way to unwind/relax.

 !!! example
-    There are several things that I enjoy the most about my house, but What I really enjoy most is the view from my bedroom window.
+    There are several things that I enjoy the most about my house, but what I really enjoy most is the view from my bedroom window.
 It overlooks a beautiful local park, allowing me to enjoy the beauty of nature and breathe in some fresh air.
 It’s the best way to unwind and relax after a long day.

-### What do you enjoy most about your house? (*)
 ### Is there anything you would like to change about your house? (*)
 - If given a chance to renovate it a bit, I would ``...``, because $\rightarrow$ cramped/small.
 If it were bigger, we would have ``   ``, that would be amazing!

+!!! example
+    If given the chance to renovate I would definitely make the living room bigger since it's a bit small for our family.
+Expanding the space would make it more comfortable for everyone when we gather.
+Having that extra room would truly enhance our living experience.

 ### Which room do you like the most in your house? / Which room does your family spend most of the time in?
 - Living room,...